 These Anti-Doping Rules shall apply to UIM and to each of its National Associations.
-They also apply to the following Drivers, Driver Support Personnel and other Persons, each of whom is deemed, as a condition of his/her membership, accreditation and/or participation in the sport, to have agreed to be bound by these Anti-Doping Rules, and to have submitted to the authority of UIM to enforce these Anti-Doping Rules and to the jurisdiction of the hearing panels specified in Article 8 and Article 13 to hear and determine cases and appeals brought under these Anti-Doping Rules:
+They also apply to the following Drivers.
+Driver Support Personnel and other Persons, each of whom is deemed, as a condition of his/her membership, accreditation and/or participation in the sport, to have agreed to be bound by these Anti-Doping Rules, and to have submitted to the authority of UIM to enforce these Anti-Doping Rules and to the jurisdiction of these Anti-Doping Rules:

-- a. all Drivers and Driver Support Personnel who are members of UIM, or of any National Association, or of any member or affiliate organization of any National Association (including any clubs, teams, associations or leagues); - all Drivers and Driver Support Personnel participating in such capacity in Events, Competitions and other activities organized, convened, authorized or recognized by UIM, or any National Association, or any member or affiliate organization of any National Association (including any clubs, teams, associations or leagues), wherever held;
+- all Drivers and Driver Support Personnel who are members of UIM, or of any National Association, or of any member or affiliate organization of any National Association (including any clubs, teams, associations or leagues); - all Drivers and Driver Support Personnel participating in such capacity in Events, Competitions and other activities organized, convened, authorized or recognized by UIM, or any National Association, or any member or affiliate organization of any National Association (including any clubs, teams, associations or leagues), wherever held;

-- c. any other Driver or Driver Support Personnel or other Person who, by virtue of an accreditation, a licence or other contractual arrangement, or otherwise, is subject to the jurisdiction of UIM, or of any National Association, or of any member or affiliate organization of any National Association (including any clubs, teams, associations or leagues), for purposes of anti-doping; To be eligible for participation in International Events, a competitor must have a Powerboat Racing UIM licence issued by his or her National Association.
+- c. any other Driver or Driver Support Personnel or other Person who, by virtue of an accreditation, a licence or other contractual arrangement, or otherwise, is subject to the jurisdiction of UIM, or of any National Association, or of any member or affiliate organization of any National Association (Including any clubs, teams, associations or leagues), for purposes of anti-doping; To be eligible for participation in International Events, a competitor must have a Powerboat Racing UIM licence issued by his or her National Association.
 The UIM licence will only be issued to competitors who have personally signed the Appendix 3 consent form, in the actual form approved by the UIM.
-All forms from Minors must be counter-signed by their legal guardians. and - d.
+All forms from Minors must be counter-signed by their legal quardians. and - d.
 Drivers who are not regular members of UIM or of one of its National Associations but who want to be eligible to compete in a particular International Event.
-UIM may include such Drivers in its Registered Testing Pool so that they are required to provide information about their whereabouts for purposes of Testing under these Anti-Doping Rules for at least one month prior to the International Event in question.
+UIM may include such Drivers in its Registered Testing Pool so that they are required to provide information about their whereabouts for purposes of Testing under these Anti-Doping Rules for at least one month prior to the International Event in guestion.